Meet the Team

 Michael spent the early years of his career as a Senior Consultant with Andersen Consulting (now Accenture).
 His tenure allowed him to consult, with increasingly complex engagements, throughout the EMEAI (Europe, Middle East, Africa, and India) region.
 During this time, Michael lived or worked in seven countries and spent significant time in over 25 nations becoming conversant in French along the way.
 When he moved on to be a Product Manager with ViryaNet Systems in Jerusalem, Israel, he added Hebrew to his language skills.
 Later, while an independent consultant, Michael completed an MBA from Kellogg School of Management at Northwestern University in Evanston, Illinois.

 Upon returning to the States, Michael held positions including the Manager of Application Development at Health Management Corporation (HMC), a leading disease management company and subsidiary of WellPoint Blue Cross / Blue Shield (one of the nation’s largest providers of health insurance) and the Director of Product Development at First Health Services Corporation.
 Michael founded Impact Makers in 2006 with $50 and a laptop, and as CEO grew it to a staff of 140 until he left the company last year.

 Praful Shah is the Board Treasurer for SVC and an angel investor focused on social impact.
 He has invested in 75 start-up companies.
-He is the Advisory Chairman of Principium Investments, Advisory Chairman of 3-Line Ventures and on the Board of Directors for Rockies Venture Club and Social Venture Circle.
+He is the Advisory Chairman of Principium Investments.
+He has been an advisor or on the Board of several other organizations.